wpallstars/fix-plugin-does-not-exist-notices/assets/screenshots/README.md

 # WordPress.org Screenshot Files

-This directory contains screenshot files for the WordPress.org plugin repository.
+This directory contains source files for screenshots.
+The actual PNG files used for the WordPress.org plugin repository are stored in the `.wordpress-org/assets/` directory.

 ## Files in this Directory

+- `screenshot-1.pxd` - Source file for editing in Pixelmator

+## Files in .wordpress-org/assets/

 - `screenshot-1.png` - Main screenshot showing the plugin in action
-- `screenshot-1.pxd` - Source file for editing in Pixelmator

 ## WordPress.org Submission